 And it all builds up to this – the final night lit up with the biggest light show yet.

-This year, La Cremà will take place on a Monday night, meaning that many merrymakers may plan to leave early to make it back for work on Monday.
+This year, La Cremà will take place on a Tuesday night, meaning that many merrymakers may be tempted to take off after the weekend to get back to work.

 Don’t be that guy.